 Doing this can affect your credit, but it’s an option to at least know that it exists, even as ridiculous as it sounds.
 But you need to at least discuss your questions with the liquidation company and leave negative presumptions about this process out of the picture while you’re still learning.

-I only work with and suggest one liquidation company out there – please contact me if you’d like me to make an introduction for you.
+I only work with and suggest one liquidation company out there – please fill out the request if you’d like me to make an introduction for you.
 I’m sure there are other good ones out there, but I’ve seen many people have great success with this one.
 I’ve recommended them for so long they have recently brought me in as an affiliate, but I’m only going to continue that relationship as long as they treat my clients well – so please let me know of your experiences there.
 Regardless, they will be able to get you the full details on the program and you can determine for yourself if the program is right for you or not.